-Yesterday I showed you only the first step in my ultimate plan to upgrade my window and door trim molding.
+Yesterday I showed you how to layer trim to bulk it out.
+This was the first strp in my ultimate plan to upgrade my window and door trim molding.
 I wanted to add a decorative header (that thing at the top) and needed to bulk out the width of the casing first.

 I didn’t want to rip anything out and start from scratch so I made it work with what I already had.
 Just tricked it out — a lot!
 Am I going to do this in my entire house?
 Probably.
 The decorative header is simply a piece of MDF with crown moulding at the top and a couple pieces of decorative moulding on the face.
 Depending on how tall your decorative header is, you’ll want to space your trim in order to achieve appealing proportions.

 (Except the doors that I’m tearing out like the bathroom and closet doors in this room — ya’ll keep asking me about that.)

 It feels like I spent a week adding a decorative header to one door and one window.
 I was making it up as I went along so it will go much faster next time.
 Also, I’ll probably paint ALL the parts before I install them so I only have to fill nail holes once it’s all up.
 Painting over all the details and in the cracks and corners is a pain.
 But I think it was worth it.